wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 > TODO: Specify a Gaussian sampler from Algorithm 3 of {{CKS20}} (#10).

+  > XXX Before the draft deadline (8 July).

 ## Symmetric RAPPOR {#symmetric-rappor}

+> XXX Describe the mechanism first, then its properties.

 This section describes Symmetric RAPPOR, a DP mechanism first proposed in
 {{EPK14}}, and refined in Appendix C.1 of {{MJTB+22}}.
 (The specification here